 - Perfectionism.
 It takes a keen mind to see that a system can work better than random efforts, but that same kind of mind also often seeks to impose an order that isn’t necessary.
 Some IT people view IT as a way to create neat perfect solutions that can be clearly defined.
 Other IT people see IT as a process and rigid systems as limiting.
 I believe both are true.
 You make things as measurable as makes sense, and then let it go.
 I have experienced that trying to create order can squash creativity and other opportunities.
 Life seems to work best as a balance.

 - Humanity.
 Often smart people have a tendency to look down on others.
-It is a strange concept isn’t it?
-The person with a skill in sewing doesn’t look down at those who can’t sew.
+It is a strange concept, isn’t it?
+A person with skill in sewing doesn’t look down on those who can’t sew.
 IT people who don’t see the shared humanity in others are common.
-It is sad that being smart often is correlated with a low emotional intelligence, and/or a low intrapersonal knowledge of self.
+It is sad that being smart often is correlated with low emotional intelligence, and/or low intrapersonal knowledge of self.
 I have seen that the more that I am kind to myself, the easier it is to be kind to others.
 It is strange that in life, the outer self reflects the inner, and vice-versa.
 When we see others as possibly our-self, kindness because automatic.